 Why do Rottweilers show their teeth when they growl or bark aggressively?

 The only weapon a dog has is its sharp teeth.
-Though they are now domestic creatures, they still carry the traits of their ancestors, which is long sharp teeth.
-The bigger the teeth, the more the threat they pose to their prey and enemies.
+Though they are now domestic creatures, they still carry their ancestors’ traits, such as long, sharp teeth.
+The bigger the teeth, the more threat they pose to their prey and enemies.

 Consider them showing their teeth as a sign that they are ready to attack at a moment’s notice.
 Many will back down and slowly walk away.
 Others, well, will find out the hard way.